-- Other mouth, nose and throat conditions.
-Small stones that build in the tonsils can also release bad odor.
+- Another mouth, nose, and throat conditions.
+Small stones that build in the tonsils can also release a bad odor.
 Infections or chronic inflammation in the nose, sinuses or throat, can contribute to foul breath.

 How Bad Breath is treated?

 Your dentist performs an oral exam and Dental Cleaning.
-If the odor is caused from gum disease, your dentist can do the treatment or refer you to a Periodontist.
+If the odor is caused by gum disease, your dentist can do the treatment or refer you to a Periodontist.

 What Can I Do to Prevent Bad Breath?